cta-observatory/ctapipe/docs/pipeline/index.rst

     LST=1
     OTHER = 2
     class ShuntTelescope(Component):
-        """ShuntTelescope class represents a Stage for pipeline.
+        """ShuntTelescope class represents a Stage for flow based framework.
             It shunts event based on telescope type
         """